Research

 Beyond Algebra II: The Impact of Four Years of High School Math on College and Major Choice

 This paper uses causal inference methods to examine how a state-level change in Tennessee's high school graduation requirements, primarily targeting math proficiency, influenced college-going and field-of-study decisions.
-I develop a novel approach for aligning the rigor of high school math coursework with a continuous measure of major-specific “math intensity.”
+I develop an approach for aligning the rigor of high school math coursework with a continuous measure of college major “math intensity.”

 Chapters and Reports

-Higher Education Finance: Expenditures and Costs (with Kevin Stange) [Link]
+Higher Education Finance: Expenditures and Costs (with Kevin Stange) [Web Link]

-This chapter in AEFP's "Live Handbook" surveys the empirical literature on institutional spending and resource generation.
+This chapter in AEFP's "Live Handbook" surveys the empirical research on institutional resources, spending decisions, and revenue-generating strategies.
 We also conduct original analyses using annual finance and enrollment data from IPEDS.
-Key Findings:
+Our key findings:

 Postsecondary students in the U.S. experience very different levels of resources depending on where they study.